 Experts report that LGBTQIA people often avoid seeking out medical care or refrain from “coming out” to their healthcare provider.
 Marginalized people can face discrimination in any venue, and LGBTQIA patients could be made to feel that their gender identity or sexual preference is itself an illness or mental disorder.
-This compromises an entire community of lesbian, gay, bisexual, transgender, nonbinary, intersex, and asexual people who are at increased risk for several health threats when compared to heterosexual or cisgender peer groups:
+This compromises an entire community of lesbian, gay, bisexual, transgender, nonbinary, gender fluid, intersex, and asexual people who are at increased risk for several health threats when compared to heterosexual or cisgender peer groups:

 - Gay men are at higher risk of HIV and other sexually transmitted infections;

 - Lesbians and bisexual women are less likely to get cancer screenings;

 - Transgender people (people who identify as a different gender from what they were assigned at birth) are among the least likely to have health insurance, can face certain health risks from gender affirming hormone therapy, and may experience atypical heart attack symptoms and/or cancers;

 - Nonbinary and gender fluid people (people who identify as neither or both male and female) are at greater risk of violence and negative mental health outcomes;

 - Intersex people (people born with reproductive or sexual anatomy that doesn’t fit the binary definitions of female or male) often have trouble finding doctors familiar enough with their bodies to provide appropriate care, or even filling out forms/paperwork with only binary gender options;

 - Asexual people (people with little-to-no sexual attraction towards others) commonly have aspects of their care neglected by providers.